firewormx/fullstackopen/Part7/redux-bloglist/bloglist-frontend/README.md

 # Bloglist with Redux
 The project URL in included in below path

-- The backend path is [here](https://github.com/firewormx/fullstackopen/tree/main/Part4/blog%20list%20app)
+- The backend source code is [here](https://github.com/firewormx/fullstackopen/tree/main/Part4/blog%20list%20app)